 - 36. In terms of employment land, at the time of the demise of the BCP, the BCAs had secured 'confirmed contributions' from the Regulation 19 Shropshire Local Plan, which included provision for some 30ha of land to meet Black Country needs. - 37.
-In addition, the South Staffordshire Local Plan review was being supported by a review of the 2017 Economic Development Needs Assessment (EDNA), which suggested that the area had a 'surplus' of some 19ha of land in excess of its own needs.
+In addition, the South Staffordshire Local Plan review was being supported by a review of the 2017 Economic Development Needs Assessment (EDNA), which suggested that the area had a 'surplus' of some 19ha of land more than its own needs.
 Given the strong physical and functional relationship between South Staffordshire and the Black Country, any surplus of employment land could have been identified to meet Black Country needs.

 - 38. As part of this work, the Black Country anticipated that a significant proportion of the consented West Midlands Interchange (WMI) site at Four Ashes could be attributed to meet Black Country warehousing and logistics needs.
 The developable area of the site is 193ha. - 39.
 Consultants were commissioned to carry out an analysis of the likely catchment of the scheme and this study recommended that the Black Country should be apportioned a minimum of 72ha, with the balance potentially available to meet any unmet needs arising in Greater Birmingham (98ha) and North Staffordshire; more than this would become available to the Black Country if it was found that these other areas did not have an unmet need.
-Work on the South Staffordshire Local Plan was paused in 2023 to await the outcome of the changes to the NPPF and other Government changes.
-Work has now recommenced and is on-going, so the exact amount of employment land to be attributed to the Black Country is as yet unknown. - 40.
-Further capacity is being sought from Stafford (between 30-40ha) and potentially from Telford & Wrekin and Bromsgrove. - 41.
-In summary, the Shropshire contribution, plus the WMI's recommended apportionment could provide for some 102ha of employment land towards meeting Black Country needs, plus any additional capacity arising from further evidence reviews for the South Staffordshire and Telford and Wrekin Local Plans.
+Work on the South Staffordshire Local Plan was paused in 2023 to await the outcome of the changes to the NPPF and other Government changes. - 40.
+Further capacity was also sought from Stafford (between 30-40ha) and potentially from Telford & Wrekin and Bromsgrove. - 41.
+In summary, the Shropshire contribution, plus the WMI's recommended apportionment could have provided for some 102ha of employment land towards meeting Black Country needs, plus any additional capacity arising from further evidence reviews for the South Staffordshire and Telford and Wrekin Local Plans.